ress059/ecu/doc/timer_h/index.rst

 ecu_tlist_timer_arm()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _tlist_ecu_tlist_timer_arm:

-Starts the timer.
-If the timer is already running it is restarted with the specified values.
+Starts a timer.
+If the timer was already running, it is restarted with the specified period and type.

 .. code-block:: c